 It’s the bad ones that bring all the pleasure.
 Problem is that it’s only momentary, and then you’re left with the aftermath— 20 lbs. heavier, a failed exam, 5 late days to work and a warning.

-There are little changes that don’t have to require tons of willpower and energy that can help you run your life better overall.
+Luckily, there are little changes that don’t have to require tons of willpower and energy that can teach you how to improve your life.

 We always seem to fail at adding good routines to our life that will make it better.
 And mostly it’s because we try to make huge changes way too fast.

 And we all know as humans we highly dislike change.

 To help your self-development journey, here is a list of positive and seemingly insignificant but brilliant changes to your life that will improve your lifestyle.